The lifetime of micron scale topological chiral magnetic states with atomic resolution: Energy of magnetic system. Gradient and Hessian of energy

 where the matrices $\widehat A_{nm}$ and $\widehat C_{n}$ have the following explicit forms:

 Here $[\mathbf a]_\times$ is the skew-Hermitian matrix corresponding to the vector $\mathbf a$:

 and

-Below we do not need an explicit form of the matrices; therefore, other types of interactions containing only quadratic terms can be included in the scheme.
+In what followed we do not need an explicit form of the matrices; therefore, other types of interactions containing only quadratic terms can be included in the scheme.
 Below we use that the matrices (\ref{eq6}) have the following properties: $\widehat A_{nm}=\widehat A_{mn}^T$, $\widehat C_n=\widehat C_n^T$ for all $n$, $m$.
+If only nearest-neighbours are taken into account, the Hessian matrix has block-diagonal form.
+The method developed in Section \ref{sec:detlu} is also applicable for short-range interactions with a finite number of interacting spins (even beyond nearest-neighbours), which result in block-banded structure of the matrix.

 The dynamics of magnetic states and their entropy are determined by gradient and Hessian of energy.
 In the absence of damping, the equation of motion for the magnetic system is given by the Landau-Lifshitz equation